FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 # Package Metadata
-**This page documents a new feature in the 0.20 development branch.
-It is not available in previous releases.
-**

 ## Introduction

 {{TOCright}}

-External add-ons (workbenches, macros, and preference packs) may be distributed with a metadata file describing the contents of the package.
+Beginning in FreeCAD v0.20, external add-ons (workbenches, macros, and preference packs) may be distributed with a metadata file describing the contents of the package.
 If the file \"package.xml\" is present it is read by FreeCAD and its contents used in various parts of the user interface.
 It is currently optional for workbenches and macros, and required for preference packs.
 This page documents the format of that metadata file.
 The format (and the contents of this Wiki page) are based on [REP 149](https://ros.org/reps/rep-0149.html).

 ## Overall file format